pojntfx/uni-sdi-notes/src/nextcloud_exercises.md

 </Directory>
 ```

-Create a virtual new virtual host:
+Create a new virtual host:

 ```shell
 <VirtualHost *:80>